-All full-time faculty are eligible to be elected to the Senate and its committees except for the Committee on Faculty Actions, the Faculty Hearing Committee, and the Committee on Faculty Grievances, all of whose members must be tenured faculty and elected by tenured and tenure-track faculty and term faculty on multi-year contracts.
-Emeriti faculty are eligible to be elected to the Benefits Subcommittee of the Committee on Academic Budget and Benefits.
-WCL faculty are not eligible for membership on the Committee on Faculty Actions nor may WCL faculty vote for the membership of that committee.
-WCL faculty may not have representation on any other Senate committees except for the Committee on Academic Budget and Benefits, the Committee on Information Systems, and the Executive Committee.
+All full-time faculty are eligible to be elected to the Senate and its committees except for the Committee on Faculty Actions and the Committee on Faculty Grievances, all of whose members must be tenured faculty and elected by tenured and tenure-track faculty and term faculty on multi-

-- B. Nominations and Elections for Campus-Wide Positions - Self-nominations of eligible faculty willing to serve as at-large members on the Senate\ or the Faculty Hearing Committee should be sent to the Senate office by the Friday before the spring semester vacation in March.
-All eligible individuals who are nominated and who agree to run will be placed on the appropriate ballots. - Balloting to fill at-large vacancies on the Senate and to fill vacancies on the Faculty Hearing Committee shall be conducted in the week immediately following the spring semester vacation in March.
-If such scheduling would not result in a termination of balloting by March 30, the Vice Chair of the Senate will specify a period in March for which balloting would end by the date specified. - Faculty members will be allowed to vote for as many persons as there are vacancies in the membership to be filled, and those receiving the greatest number of votes shall be declared elected according to the regulation on Senate membership. - Ballots shall be electronically tallied, and the results will be sent to the Senate Chair and Vice Chair on the business day following the termination of the balloting period. - Ties shall be immediately resolved by lot. - The results of the election shall be certified by the Senate Chair and announced to the campus community.
+B. Nominations and Elections for Campus-Wide Positions

+- Self-nominations of eligible faculty willing to serve as at-large members on the Senate, the Committee on Faculty Grievances, or the Faculty Hearing Committee should be sent to the Senate office by the Friday before the spring semester vacation in March.
+All eligible individuals who are nominated and who agree to run will be placed on the appropriate ballots. - Balloting to fill at-large vacancies on the Senate and to fill vacancies on the Committee on Faculty Grievances, and the Faculty Hearing Committee shall be conducted in the week immediately following the spring semester vacation in March.
+If such scheduling would not result in a termination of balloting by March 30, the Vice Chair of the Senate will specify a period in March for which balloting would end by the date specified. - The Senate is empowered to conduct on-line balloting if it is satisfied this can be done in a reasonably secure manner. - Ballots will also be mailed to emeriti faculty and to any other full-time faculty who have requested this in writing.
+These ballots may be returned by U.S. mail or through campus mail, or may be delivered in person to the Senate office and must be in the Senate office by the termination of balloting deadline.
+If the Senate conducts on-line balloting, it may also authorize the use of this for emeriti faculty and others covered by this paragraph. - Faculty members will be allowed to vote for as many persons as there are vacancies in the membership to be filled, and those receiving the greatest number of votes shall be declared elected according to the regulation on Senate membership. - Ballots shall be counted by the Vice Chair of the Senate and by persons designated by the Vice Chair of the Senate on the business day following the termination of the balloting period.
+If the election is by electronic balloting, the results will be sent to the Vice Chair of the Senate and to at least one other person designated by the Vice Chair on the business day following the termination of the balloting period.
+No candidate for any of the offices or positions being balloted will be a part of this group. - Ties shall be immediately resolved by the group counting the ballots by lot. - The results of the election shall be certified by the group counting the ballots and announced to the campus community.